MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/ns-drmk-tagdrmrights.md

-For more information about <b>CopyProtect</b>, see the Remarks section.

 #### TRUE

 Enables copy protection.
 An audio application must not do the following:

 <ul>
 <li>
 Store the content in any form in any nonvolatile storage.